-Surviving the Joys of Country Life
+Surviving The Joys of Country Life

-In The Birdhouse Chronicles, internationally bestselling author Cathleen Miller offers a funny and wise account of how she and her husband, Kerby, abandoned their San Francisco advertising careers to make a radical new life for themselves in a one-hundred-year-old Pennsylvania farmhouse located in the middle of an Amish cornpatch.
+In The Birdhouse Chronicles, internationally bestselling author Cathleen Miller offers a funny and wise account of how she and her husband abandoned their San Francisco advertising careers to make a radical new life for themselves in a one-hundred-year-old Pennsylvania farmhouse located in the middle of an Amish cornpatch.
 Part memoir, part nature writing, and part old-house-restoration journal, this wonderfully humorous narrative brings home all the humor, exhilaration, and disappointment of pursuing a “simpler” life in the country.
 In her sassy, self-deprecating style, Cathleen Miller puts a fresh, authentic spin on the classic country memoir and surprises us with many unique twists.
 Sometimes wry, and sometimes full of awe, her observations about her neighbors and other locals infuse this true story with rich texture.
 Through it all we witness the blow-by-blow process as she and her husband refurbish their woefully dilapidated country house.

-Praise for The Birdhouse Chronicles:
+The Birdhouse Chronicles